-The system of internal controls are designed to manage, rather than eliminate the risk of failure to achieve business objectives and, by their nature, can only provide reasonable, but not absolute, assurance against material misstatement, loss, or fraud.
+At each Board meeting, the Board monitors the investment performance of the Company in comparison to its objective and relevant equity market indices.
+The Board also reviews the Company's activities since the last Board meeting to ensure that the Manager adheres to the agreed investment policy and approved investments guidelines and, if appropriate, approves changes to such policy and guidelines.
+These procedures are designed to manage, rather than eliminate the risk of failure to achieve business objectives and, by their nature, can only provide reasonable, but not absolute, assurance against material misstatement, loss, or fraud.
 Further to the review by the Audit Committee, the Board has assessed the effectiveness of the Company's internal control systems.

-The assessment included a review of the BMO GAM risk management infrastructure and the Report on Internal Controls in accordance with ISAE 3402 and AAF 01/06 for the year to 31 October 2019 (the 'ISAE/AAF Report') that has been prepared for their clients.
+The assessment included a review of the BMO GAM risk management infrastructure and the Report on Internal Controls in accordance with ISAE 3402 and AAF 01/06 for the year to 31 October 2020 (the 'ISAE/AAF Report') that has been prepared for its clients.
 The Audit Committee also received confirmation from BMO GAM that subsequent to this date, there had been no material changes to the control environment.
 The ISAE/AAF Report contained an unqualified opinion from independent reporting accountants KPMG LLP, and sets out BMO GAM's control environment and procedures with respect to the management of its clients' investments and maintenance of their financial records.
 The effectiveness of these controls is monitored by BMO GAM's Group Audit and Compliance Committee, which receives regular reports from its Internal Audit department.
 Procedures are also in place to capture and evaluate any failings and weaknesses within BMO GAM's control environment and those extending to any outsourced service providers to ensure that action would be taken to remedy any significant issues identified and which would be reported to the Board.
-Any errors or breaches relating to the Company are reported at each Committee and Board Meeting by BMO GAM, including those relating to the administration of the BMO savings plans and related complaint levels.
+Any errors or breaches relating to the Company are reported at each Board Meeting by the Manager, including those relating to the administration of the BMO savings plans and related complaint levels.
 No failings or weaknesses material to the overall control environment and financial statements in respect of the Company were identified in the year under review nor to the date of this report.